attack68/rateslib/docs/source/i_whatsnew.rst

        from :class:`~rateslib.curves.CompositeCurve` for increased transparency on its action.
    * - Bug
      - Instrument ``spec`` with ``method_param`` set to 2 day lag for certain IBOR instruments.
+   * - Bug
+     - The :meth:`~rateslib.instruments.Portfolio.npv` method on a *Portfolio* no longer allows mixed currency outputs to be aggregated into a single float value.

 0.5.1 (11 Sep 2023)